-The global agricultural robot market is anticipated to reach USD 8.82 billion by 2025, according to a new report by Grand View Research, Inc. The agriculture industry is changing dramatically, across the globe.
-The growing technological advancements and innovations in robotics have increased the sales of the agricultural robots.
+The global agricultural robots market size is anticipated to reach USD 8.82 billion by 2025, expanding at a CAGR of 24.7%, according to a new report by Grand View Research, Inc. The agriculture industry is changing dramatically, across the globe.
+The growing technological advancements and innovations in robotics have increased the sales of agricultural robots.

 Indoor farming refers to crop cultivation using high-pressure sodium lamps or LEDs and growth in aeroponic and hydroponic systems.
 Additionally, indoor farming provides protection and optimal growing conditions.
 The use of this technology by small commercial growers for producing crops is expected to increase their capacity and economic viability.